 Obeying when it doesn’t make sense is a struggle for me.
 Is it for you too?

-In chapter 1 of Jesus the King, Timothy Keller writes:
+In chapter 1 of Jesus the King: Understanding the Life and Death of the Son of God, Timothy Keller writes:

 God created us to orbit around him, to center our lives on him.
 When God says, “Don’t eat, or you’ll die,” what is our first response?
 “Why?”
 But God doesn’t explain; if you obeyed God because you understood what he was doing and how it would benefit you, then you’d actually be stationary.
 You’d be saying, “Okay, it makes sense.
 I understand why I should obey and shouldn’t eat from that tree; yes, of course.”
 God would be a means to an end, not an end in himself.